Infinite-Improbability/BayesX-Julia/docs/src/setup.md

 While the Python dependencies will install automatically if not found, this can be cause segfaults as MPI.jl is trying to use one MPI library and mpi4py another.
 I suggest manually installing `ultranest` and `mpi4py` in a conda environment.
 This allows you to use [force Conda to use an external MPI library](https://conda-forge.org/docs/user/tipsandtricks.html#using-external-message-passing-interface-mpi-libraries).

+### MPI Setup

-1. Find the Conda environment used by BayesJ with `conda env list`.
+Find the Conda environment used by BayesJ with `conda env list`.
 This works even if Julia is using an internal Miniconda installation - look for environments with a `.julia` path and no name.
 In the example below it is the third environment.
 ```shell
 shell> conda env list
 # conda environments: